240hz/ApexConfigs/README.md

 - exicuting the autoexec.cfg while in a match ```DEL``` key will apply visual diffrences. these visual diffrences are optimized atm for Max Dark Boost options on gaming monitors.

 - some command settings only work at startup in ```videoconfig.txt``` like LOD. and others like FOV may work as a ingame bind.

+## credits
+Multiple reddit post and also githubs look at my stars for more config projects(240hz)

 ## to do

 - compare against mendo's autoexec when released